2022 Illinois House of Representatives election: District 20

-The district has been represented by Republican Bradley Stephens since his appointment in June 2019.
+The district had been represented by Republican Bradley Stephens since his appointment in June 2019.
 Stephens was elected with 54.6% of the vote in 2020.
 Stephens faced no other ballot-listed candidates in the general election.

 District 21

 The district had been represented by Democrat Edgar Gonzalez, Jr. since his appointment on January 10, 2020.
 Gonzalez was elected unopposed in 2020.
-Gonzalez was redistricted to the 23rd Representative district and ran for re-election in his new district.
-Democratic state Representative Michael J. Zalewski was redistricted from the 23rd Representative district and lost to Abdelnasser Rashid, former Deputy Chief of Staff for Cook County Clerk David Orr, for the Democratic nomination.
+Gonzalez was redistricted to the 23rd district and won re-election in his new boundaries.
+23rd district state representative Michael J. Zalewski lost to Abdelnasser Rashid, former Deputy Chief of Staff for Cook County Clerk David Orr, for the Democratic nomination.
 Matthew Schultz, executive director of Taxpayers United of America, was the Republican nominee.

 District 22

 The district had been represented by Mike Madigan since January 13, 1993 and had served in the Illinois House since January 13, 1971.
 He was the 67th Speaker of the House from 1983 to 1995 and the 69th Speaker of the House from 1997 to 2021.
 Madigan was re-elected with 100.0% of the vote in 2020.
 After suspending his campaign for the Speakership in 2021, Madigan announced he would resign as state representative at the end of February but ended up resigning on February 18.
 Chicago City Council infrastructure manager Edward Guerra Kodatt was appointed to the district on February 21, 2021 but would resign three days later on February 24, 2021.
 He resigned due to Madigan and Chicago's 13th ward alderman Marty Quinn's suggestion after they became aware of “allegations of questionable conduct.”
 Angelica Guerrero-Cuellar, an auxiliary board member for the National Museum of Mexican Art, was appointed on February 25, 2021.
 Carlos Alvarez, an insurance agent, was the Republican nominee.